 Those with public influence have a unique ability to spread awareness and influence mainstream culture.
 Even the touchiest subjects can be transformed into an open conversation!
 As people become increasingly aware of this, it has become a growing phenomenon for celebrities to bring up social issues including mental wellness and self-care.

-Over recent months, there have been a significant number of influencers and celebrities who have made it a mission to actively show support for better mental health.
+Over recent months, there have been a significant number of influencers and celebrities who have made it a mission to actively show support for better mental wellness.
 To show support for such actions, here are showcased four individuals who are doing the most for mental health awareness.

 A candid female voice in the comedy, Taylor Tomlinson has been consistently outspoken on issues of mental health.
 She is unapologetic about her experiences with depression and anxiety on social media.
 Her jokes have a relatability that makes it easy for others to feel understood as they laugh at their own struggles.